cambardell/portfolio/Content/apps/resume.md

 ### Software Engineering Intern at Ctrl Group, Sep 2020 - Present
 * Built internal tools to facilitate future development with SwiftUI, Combine, and Catalyst.

-### SwiftUI Consultant, Jul 2020 - Present
-* Assisted with transition from UIKit to SwiftUI.
-Provided both architecture and code-level review of all aspects of the application.

 ### Data Science Intern at Miovision, May 2020 - Aug 2020
 * Applied machine learning techniques to real-world road traffic problems.
+* Built an internal dashboard for measuring traffic volumes.

-### Freelance iOS Developer, May 2016 - Present
+### Freelance iOS Developer and Consultant, May 2016 - Present
 * Developed and released iOS apps for local businesses using Swift, SwiftUI, and Google Firebase.
 Example industries include personal fitness and healthcare.
+* Assisted with transition from UIKit to SwiftUI.
+Provided both architecture and code-level review of all aspects of the application.

 ### Tutor-Mentor at TutorBright, Apr 2019 - Oct 2019
 * Tutored high school students in primarily math and science, at all levels.